 Biblearc is sponsored by Bethlehem College and Seminary.
 I know the guy behind it.
 I use it regularly, increasingly now that I am coming back to teach.
 And there are lots of explanatory videos there to help you get started.
 So that is just one method of technique to provoke thought.
 That is the principle I am pushing for.
 Find ways to provoke your mind, to ask questions, to dig for answers before you go look at a commentary.

 Hear Other Students

 Number three, the community of Bible students and a way to hear it.
-And what I have in mind here is simply those who have thought about these texts that you are working on, these passages.
-And they have eyes, too.
+And what I have in mind here is simply those who have thought about these texts that you are working on — these passages.
+They have eyes, too.
 They have minds, too.
 They see things.
-They have thought things and you obviously can learn from them.
+They have thought about things and you obviously can learn from them.
 Just don’t substitute their thinking for your thinking.
-And the way to have access to them is belong to a Bible loving church and, two, own a set of commentaries on the whole Bible.
-I would throw out the Tyndale commentaries, for example, kind of a middle level commentary series on every book of the Bible.
+And the way to have access to them is belong to a Bible-loving church and own a set of commentaries on the whole Bible.
+I would throw out the Tyndale commentaries, for example — a mid-level commentary series on every book of the Bible.